semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 ##### Semgrep OSS

 Minimal customization options to tune your scans:
-- Customize SAST scans through rule selection
+- Customize SAST scans through the rules you run in the CLI
 - Write custom SAST rules

 </div>